Finite sample bounds for barycenter estimation in geodesic spaces: Barycenter estimation

 Recall that $\sigma^2=\E[\dist(X_1,b^*)^2]$ is the total variance of $X_1$.
 This gives the same bound as in Theorem~\ref{thm:llnempiricalbar} without the superfluous factor of $2$.
 Our next result provides an extension of this result in any $\CAT(\kappa)$ space, provided that the support of the data distribution is contained in a convex domain.

 \begin{theorem} Assume that $\kappa>0$ and choose $t_k=\frac{2}{\alpha(\varepsilon,\kappa)k+2},\, k=2,\ldots,n$ in the definition of $\tilde b_n$.
 Then,

 \end{theorem}

-\begin{remark} \begin{itemize} \item When $\kappa>0$, the step sizes $t_k$, or learning rates $\lambda_k=t_k/(2(1-t_k))$, are strictly larger than in the case $\kappa\leq 0$ when $k$ becomes sufficiently large.
-In other words, iterated barycenters (which, we recall, are also interpreted as the iterations of a stochastic proximal algortithm) learn the population barycenter more slowly when $\kappa>0$, which is consistent with an upper bound in Theorem~\ref{thm:llnvariance} that is larger than when $\kappa\leq 0$. \item The dependence on the strong convexity constant $\alpha(\varepsilon,\kappa)$ of the upper bound in Theorem~\ref{thm:llnvariance} is strictly worse than that of Theorem~\ref{thm:llnempiricalbar} for empirical barycenters.
-Again, we leave the question of optimality open. \end{itemize} \end{remark}
+\begin{remark}\, \begin{itemize} \item When $\kappa>0$, the step sizes $t_k$, or learning rates $\lambda_k=t_k/(2(1-t_k))$, are strictly larger than in the case $\kappa\leq 0$ when $k$ becomes sufficiently large.
+In other words, iterated barycenters (which, we recall, are also interpreted as the iterations of a stochastic proximal algorithm) learn the population barycenter more slowly when $\kappa>0$, which is consistent with an upper bound in Theorem~\ref{thm:llnvariance} that is larger than when $\kappa\leq 0$. \item The dependence on the strong convexity constant $\alpha(\varepsilon,\kappa)$ of the upper bound in Theorem~\ref{thm:llnvariance} is the same that we obtain in Theorem~\ref{thm:llnempiricalbar} for empirical barycenters.
+Again, we leave the question of optimality open for future work. \item When $M$ is a Riemannian manifold, one can easily check that iterated barycenters can be also seen as the outputs of a stochastic gradient descent algorithm.
+In such framework, asymptotic convergence guarantees were already obtained for stochastic gradient descent with general stepsizes in \citep{bonnabel2013stochastic} and results similar to ours are available for more general cost functions \citep{zhang2016first}.
+However, note that in \citep{zhang2016first}, all bounds depend on the size of the domain and not $\sigma^2$.
+Yet, if the domain is included in a ball of radius $R$ (with $R<D_\kappa$ if $\kappa>0$), then $\sigma^2\leq 4 R^2$ (as can be seen from the definition of $\sigma^2$), and one may have $\sigma^2\ll R^2$ in general.
+In the specific case of the Fréchet function, bounds similar to ours were also given in the Bures-Wasserstein manifold \citep{chewi2020gradient,altschuler2021averaging}, under a Polyak-Łojasiewicz condition, which is strictly weaker than strong convexity of the Fréchet function.